anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 ### Before you start

-#### Determine if your lab needs it’s own Google Cloud Account
+#### Determine if your lab needs to create a Google Cloud Billing Account

-You may not need to set up your lab’s own GCP Account.
-It may be preferable for you to work with an account setup by your institution, your department or a colleague.
-Additionally some institutions may have existing relationships with Google Cloud third party resellers who can assist you with your setup.
+You may not need to set up your lab’s own GCP Billing Account.
+It may be preferable for you to work with an account set up by your institution, your department, or a colleague.
+Additionally, some institutions may have existing relationships with Google Cloud third-party resellers who can assist you with your setup.

-> Check with your institutional procurement office for a preferred method to setup your Google Cloud Account such as a third-party reseller or an existing account.
+> Check with your institutional procurement office for a preferred method to set up your Google Cloud Billing Accounts such as a third-party reseller or an existing account.

 #### Plan out your configuration

 Before you start you will want to plan out your setup and:

-1. Determine the Google ID to use to create your Terra and GCP accounts.
+1. Determine the Google ID to use to create your Terra account and log in to GCP.

 1. Determine who will be a Lab Manager.

 1. Determine who will be a Data Analyst.

-1. Determine if you will need to create a new Google Payment Profile to associate with your Google Billing Account and decide how to fund it.
+1. Determine if you will need to create a new Google Payment Profile to associate with your Google Billing Account and decide what payment method to use.

 1. Determine the set of Google Billing Accounts to create.
 This guide recommends one Google Billing Account per funding source (grant) to cleanly separate costs.

 1. Determine the list of Terra Billing Projects to create - This guide recommends one per Data Analyst.
-If finer grained reporting is desired, create on Terra Billing Project per each of a data analyst’s workspaces.
+If finer-grained reporting is desired, create on Terra Billing Project per each of a data analyst’s workspaces.
 Use a consistent naming convention that will help you identify the user and project the Terra Billing Project is for.

 1. Determine the set of workspaces to create.
 This initially may be one per data analyst.

 1. If you will be cloning a data workspace with controlled access data for data analysts, make sure each data analyst is a member of the workspace’s Authorization Doman.
 For more information see [Accessing Data](/learn/accessing-data/requesting-data-access).

-1. Determine the expected costs,  budget and budget alerts you would like for each Terra Billing Project.
+1. Determine the expected costs,  budget, and budget alerts you would like for each Terra Billing Project.
 See [Controlling Cloud Costs - Sample Use Cases](https://support.terra.bio/hc/en-us/articles/360029772212-Controlling-Cloud-costs-sample-use-cases) for a framework for estimating cloud costs.
 This guide recommends setting alerts at 50% and 90% of the expected budget.